Virtual Interview Success Tips

 Have a glass of water nearby in case your throat gets too dry.

-Consider eating a cough drop (especially one with menthol) before the video conference.
+Consider eating a cough drop (especially one with menthol) before the virtual conference.
 A medicated cough drop can help your voice and help you avoid coughing during the call.
 (But make sure you finish the cough drop before you get on the call!)

 Be on time